akshaynew2011/Ethnic-Language_Preservation/README.md

-Miwok App
+Ethnic Language Preservation App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the an ancient language.Here we have chosen the Miwok Language
-Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites
 --------------